KaleLjl/Coursework-2-COMP0248/memory-bank/progress.md

 ### Not Started

-- ❌ Thorough evaluation on Harvard test data
+- ❌ Thorough evaluation on new validation set (Harvard sequences)
 - ❌ Performance analysis and comparison with baseline
 - ❌ Integration of optimal model into final pipeline

 ### Known Issues

-- 🐞 **Current Focus**: Training metrics (accuracy, F1-score) increase while validation metrics stagnate, indicating overfitting
+- 🐞 **Current Focus**: Previously, training metrics (accuracy, F1-score) increased while validation metrics stagnated
   - 🔍 Root cause identified: Model capacity too high for dataset size + non-optimal validation split
-  - 🛠️ Solution in progress: Enhanced regularization, improved validation strategy
+  - 🛠️ Solution in progress: Enhanced regularization and complete restructuring of dataset split
-- 🐞 Train/validation split strategy using random frame-level split from same MIT sequences may not properly test generalization
+- 🐞 New dataset configuration needs to ensure model generalizes well from MIT training to Harvard validation sequences
+- 🐞 **Label Format Inconsistency**: The harvard_tea_2 dataset only has the "depth" label format while other datasets have the "depthTSDF" label format
+  - 🛠️ Requires special handling in the data loading pipeline
+  - 🛠️ May affect validation results if not properly processed
 - 🐞 Handling of invalid depth values needs improvement
 - 🐞 Point cloud sampling strategy may need optimization
 - 🐞 Need to address missing table labels in some frames
-- 🐞 Potential class imbalance in training/validation splits
+- 🐞 Potential class imbalance in new training/validation configuration

 ## Pipeline B: RGB to Depth to Classification